The Inverse Tarot

 Beginnings of abuse, selfish-ness, and indulgence.
 The scavenging rabbit snatches up a gem for herself, unconcerned with where it came from or who it belonged to.

-Ace of Swords reversed
+Ace of Swords and Ace of Pentacles (reversed)

 Box Design